Skip to main content

 To create a new structure:

-Use the +Add menu to add issues and build your hierarchy:
+• Use the +Add menu to add work items and build your hierarchy:

 Step 2: Add Data

-Issue Fields - For each issue field in your Jira, Structure offers a column that displays that field's value.
+• Jira Fields - For each Jira field, Structure offers a column that displays that field's value.

-Progress - Display an aggregate issue progress, which is calculated based on values from the issue and its sub-issues.
+• Progress - Display an aggregate work item progress, which is calculated based on values from the work item and its sub-work items.

-Totals - Display aggregate values for issue progress, which include progress values from sub-issues.
+• Totals - Display aggregate values for work item progress, which include progress values from sub-work items.

 Once you've added your columns, you can aggregate the data up the structure.
 To do so, open the column you want to aggregate and select Sum over sub-items.